bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 * Yes/No -- a message with yes/no options (shorthand for a binary)
 * User input boxes (modals) -- a popup that asks for user input

-There is also one special feature:
+There are also two special features:
 * Terminals -- the end of a reporting flow.
         This is manually implemented by the technical team.
         All reporting flows must end in a terminal

+* Embeds -- these are specified within the description of a message.

 ## Geedka syntax